-So hopefully in the near, and so far future we will see a noticeable change in the search results.
+So hopefully in the not so far future we will see a noticeable change in the search results.

-The method they use is quite simple, its single word variations.
+The methods they use are quite simple, its single word variations.
 They create a template page and simply change the towns name.
 And as per date, their methods are still ranking even after the last doorway page algorithm.

-I randomly picked out one of the “top” SEO service in South Africa that use this method to game the search results under ALL towns in South Africa, they usually appear anchored at number one.
+I randomly picked out one of the “top” SEO service in South Africa that uses this method to game the search results under ALL towns in South Africa (they usually appear anchored at number one)

-The first sign of doorways pages can be picked up by doing a site: search, which will bring up all pages indexed.
-In this instance the SEO company had 3870 pages indexed and only a hand fill was accessible via the sites internal navigation.
+The first sign of doorways pages can be picked up by doing a site: search, which will bring up all pages that have been crawled.
+In this instance the SEO company had 3870 pages and only a hand fill were accessible via the sites internal navigation.

-I did a site: search including /sitemaps and as suspected I came across a regional sitemap with links to each and every town in South Africa (below above)
+I did a site: search including /sitemaps and came across a regional sitemap with links to each and every town in South Africa

 So it seems doorway pages still work.
-Google’s doorway page algorithm still has a far way to go before they classify it as being a success.
-At this moment in time, it’s a dead failure and even passes PageRank on hidden links.
+Google’s doorway page algorithm still has a far way to go before it can be classified as being a success.

-It didn’t take me long to figure the sites have been hacked and when you view the source code the hacker had used position: absolute; top: -151px, which pushes the spam links above the page content making them invisible to the human eye, that’s the reason for the links covering Google’s cached text.
+The sites had been hacked and when you view the source code the hacker had used position: absolute; top: -151px, which pushed the spam links above the page content making them invisible to the human eye.

-Now it gets interesting.
-I located both hacks, The one was Joomla based and the other WordPress.
-The server logs showed the Joomla hack (last modified) happened in January 2014.
-Both sites were ranking just fine, no filters or penalties.
-And when doing a site search I come across thousands of other sites that are hacked in the same fashion, but yet their algorithms had not detected the “above the fold” hack which happened one and a half years ago.
+Hacks are both Joomla WordPress based.
+The one websites server logs showed the Joomla hack (last modified) happened in January 2014.
+The website itself was ranking just fine (no warnings, filters or penalties) And when doing a site search I come across thousands of other sites that were hacked in the same fashion, but yet Googles doorway algorithms had not detected the “above the fold” hack which happened quite a few years back.